Purpose of this article

 Analytics Portal → Portfolio → Scores

-- Blue banners explain how each table maps to the relevant GRESB indicator
+- Blue banners within each table explain how the table maps to the relevant GRESB indicator

 - Evidence and comments entered at asset level support audit readiness